-8.2 ClassHistory
+9.2 ClassHistory

-In GemStone Smalltalk, any class can be associated with a class history, represented by the system as an instance of the class ClassHistory.
+In GemStone Smalltalk, every class has a class history, represented by the system as an instance of the class ClassHistory.
 A class history is an array of classes that are meant to be different versions of each other.
+While they often have the same class name, this is not a requirement; you can rename classes as well as change their structure.

-Defining a Class with a Class History
+Defining a Class as a new version of an existing Class

-When you define a new class whose name is the same as an existing class in one of your symbol list dictionaries, it is by default created as the latest version of the existing class and shares its class history.
+When you define a new class in the same symbol dictionary as an existing class with the same name, it is by default created as the latest version of the existing class and shares its class history.

-When you define a new class by a name that is new to your symbol list dictionaries, the class is by default created with a unique class history.
+When you define a new class by a name that is new to a symbol dictionary, the class is by default created with a unique class history.
 If you use a class creation message that includes the keyword newVersionOf:, you can specify an existing class whose history you wish the new class to share.
+This is useful if you want to create a version of a class with a different name or in a different symbol dictionary.
+If the new class version has the same name and is in the same symbol dictionary, it is not necessary to use newVersionOf:, since the new class will become a version of the existing class automatically.